BryanWilhite/Blog/presentation/entry/2019/2019-01-08-expression-and-implicit-animations-can-now-be-applied-directly-in-xaml-and-other-tweeted-links.md

 ---json
 {
   "author": null,
   "content": "Expression and implicit animations can now be applied directly in XAML!!
-Check out @pag3rd talking about what's new in XAML BRK2423 What's New for Windows UX Developers: Fluent and XAML\r\n        #XAML developers are used to BooleanInverseConverters.
-But...", "inceptDate": "2019-01-08T09:56:47.546106-08:00", "isPublished": true,
+Check out @pag3rd talking about what's new in XAML BRK2423 What's New for Windows UX Developers: Fluent and XAML         #XAML developers are used to BooleanInverseConverters.
+But ...", "inceptDate": "2019-01-08T09:56:47.546106-08:00", "isPublished": true,
   "itemCategory": null,